 * Diabetics should discuss the preparation with their physician before making any alteration to their diet.

 48 hours before your appointment

 - Do not do any strenuous exercise or deep-tissue massage.

 - Stay on a VERY LOW-carbohydrate, NO-sugar diet.
 Please see Low-Carbohydrate Diet Guidelines below.

-- Do NOT eat anything with the exception of water.
+- Do NOT eat anything; drink only water.

 - Drinking water is encouraged to ensure hydration for best test results.